aaydev/yage/README.md

 ### Command line parameters:
 yage.exe TextFile Language Encoding

+All parameters are required in the latest build.

 * TextFile is a source file for conversion.
 This file will be converted and overwritten.
 * Language possible values:
   - **'ge' for Georgian language**